carbon-language/carbon-lang/libcxx/utils/google-benchmark/README.md

 ```
 Now arguments generated are [ 8, 16, 32, 64, 128, 256, 512, 1024, 2k, 4k, 8k ].

-You might have a benchmark that depends on two inputs.
+You might have a benchmark that depends on two or more inputs.
 For example, the
 following code defines a family of benchmarks for measuring the speed of set
 insertion.